Four questions about BrexitErika

 The Law focuses on aspects such as medical care, professional activity, residence, Social Security and education.
 This in accordance with the principles of seasonality and reciprocity.

 It also covers issues regarding economic operators such as customs, financial services or public procurement.
 However, the impact Brexit will have on citizens and businesses is unpredictable and dependant upon each sector or activity.

 During the transitional period, from March 30, 2019 to December 31, 2020, free movement of EU citizens will be retained, in accordance with EC legislation.

-In the event that agreement is not reached, there will be no transition period.
-That would mean that, as of March 29, movement of EU citizens to the United Kingdom, and of British citizens within the EU, would be affected.
-This situation would also affect students and border workers.
+In the event that an agreement is not reached, there will be no transition period.
+This means that, from March 29, the movement of EU citizens to the United Kingdom will be affected.
+Also that of British citizens within the EU.
+This situation also affects students and border workers.